How to Make Concrete Planters

 At the time I didn’t write out the whole tutorial with steps and materials, so here it is:

-- Plastic containers as molds—choose all sorts of shapes for the molds, but make sure that the plastic is strong enough to hold the shape of heavy concrete.
+- Plastic containers to use as molds—choose all sorts of shapes for the molds, but make sure that the plastic is strong enough to hold the shape of heavy concrete.
 If the sides of the container are too flimsy, they will warp and you will get some weirdly-shaped planters (although they may also turn out kind of fabulous!).

 - Cooking oil